kyma-incubator/octopus/README.md

 ## Overview

 Octopus is a testing framework that allows you to run tests defined as Docker images on a running cluster.
+It was created to replace the `helm test` by providing these additional features:
+- Selective testing, which is especially useful for local development when you want to execute only tests that local changes can affect.
+- Automatic retries on failed tests, which is a remedy for flaky tests.
+- Running tests multiple times, which is helpful when you add a new test and you want to validate if it is stable, or when you want to reproduce a problem that occurs on CI.
+- Full support for concurrent testing, which allows you to specify how many tests should be executed at the same time.

 ## Prerequisites